rbuwaENG/rbuwaEng/README.md

 # 💫 About Me:
-I'm a Computer Engineering undergraduates
+I'm a Computer Engineering undergraduate

 ## 🌐 Socials: